-Drifting a bait along a steelhead run in anticipation of a strike waiting for that bite can be one of the most exciting was to fish in freshwater.
+Drifting a bait along a steelhead run in anticipation of a strike waiting for that bite can be one of the most exciting ways to fish in freshwater.

-The best steelhead rods will have a medium power rating, fast action and be at least 8 feet minimum in length
+Steelhead fishing rods should have a medium power rating, fast action and be at least 8 feet minimum in length

 The type of fishing you are doing will have a big influence on your rod choices.

 A good steelhead float rod will be practically useless for casting larger spoons or spinners into deep pockets so understanding what type of setup is required is crucial to choosing the right steelhead rod.

 Our top choice is the Lamiglas X-11 Cork.
 They have both spinning and casting models available and a huge rage of technique specific models.

 Built on a carbon graphite blended blank that are extremely well balanced and offer high end performance and feedback through the full length of the rod.